brilsergei/docker-for-work/README.md

 5. Don't forget about `dc-drush devify`.

-**Configure train and triptile sites**
+**Configure train sites**

-1. Working directory.

-    Create new directory for project and clone project repository to the directory.
+1. Create new directory for the project and clone project repository to the created directory:

     `mkdir project-dir`

     `git clone git@bitbucket.org:travelallrussia/drupal-8.git project-dir`

-2. Prepare the site root directory and run docker containers.
+2. Prepare and run docker containers:

-    `cp docker-for-work/docker-compose/train/docker-compose.yml project-dir`

-    `cp docker-for-work/docker-compose/train/.env project-dir`
+    `cp docker-for-work/docker-compose/train/* project-dir`

-    `cp docker-for-work/docker-compose/train/Makefile project-dir`
+    `cp docker-for-work/docker-compose/train/.* project-dir`

     The files are ready to use.
 But some options can be changed to your convenience.

-    Create directory where you can place database backup so, that it will be available inside the mariadb container.
+    Create directory where you can place database backups so, that they will be available inside the mariadb container.

     `cd project-dir && mkdir docker-runtime && mkdir docker-runtime/mariadb-init`